 The Old Bell Hotel claims to be the oldest in England and has provided refuge for weary travellers since 1220.
 Today guests still find the sanctuary of a quintessential Cotswolds hotel, where old fashioned values include impeccable service, utter comfort and a focus on the pleasures of eating and drinking.

 BACK TO TOP

-Named after the first 'King of all England', buried in the nearby abbey, Athelstan Museum tells the history of a town built to a Saxon road plan on the site of a 4,500-year-old hill fort and the area surrounding it.
+Named after the first 'King of all England', buried in the nearby abbey.
+Athelstan Museum tells the history of a town built to a Saxon road plan on the site of a 2,500-year-old Iron Age Hill Fort and the area surrounding it.

 Situated a few minutes away from the historic abbey and Abbey House Gardens, this family friendly museum is located in the town hall facing the main town car park.
 The newly refurbished museum contains displays of local life and history.